FOR HOSPITALS, CLINICS & HEALTHCARE LEADERS

 Most organizations begin by running Sam on after-hours or overflow triage.
 You keep your existing workflows — we help measure the impact on cost, coverage, and safety.

-A pilot is designed to answer three questions for your leadership team:
+A pilot is designed to answer three questions:

 Together we’ll define the guardrails: which call types Sam should handle, when to escalate, how to document calls, and how your clinicians want Sam to hand off red-flag or complex cases.